hir0shim/third-party-cookie-investigation/README.md

 ## Automated test
 It will simulate the same behavior as manual test above, and the test will pass if it the uid appears which means third party cookies are sent.
 **The test passed which means it actually sent third party cookies.
-This is the unexpected behavior**
+This is the unexpected behavior.**

 ### Automated test with local browser
 Make sure safari driver installed and enabled.